Leadership

 Letting good enough be good enough — high standards are a strength until they slow the team down

-Delegating the full picture — trusting the team has what they need without holding onto context too long
+Delegating the pieces of the full picture — trusting the team has what they need without holding onto tasks